yatellipraveen/basic-notes/README.md

-# basic-notes
+# Basic Notes App
-This repository is for my basics notes app
+Web application that can be used to store notes in structures manner